Moving from home is stressful, but imagine the complications when you downsize with a pet, and the process stresses them out.

 There are some basic vital steps that you should take before selling your home, but you should check out the complete list yourself.
 These steps include:

-- Hiring an agent that knows the market
+- Hiring an agent who knows the market

 - Working on improvements and repairs (such as any leaking pipes, broken windows, and missing fixtures)